iismail06/Skincare_tracker_SKYN/README.md

 - Color palette inspired by modern skincare brand aesthetics
 - Typography choices based on accessibility best practices

+## 📖 Inspiration & Acknowledgments

+This project was developed as a **learning exercise**.
+I combined ideas from multiple tutorials, blog posts, and online snippets, adapting them into a skincare routine tracker.

+Some key resources and inspirations:

+- [Django official tutorial](https://docs.djangoproject.com/en/5.2/intro/tutorial01/) — Understanding project/app structure, models, views, templates, and migrations.
+- [MDN Django generic views](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Server-side/Django/Generic_views) — Using and adapting class-based views like `ListView` and `DetailView`.
+- [DigitalOcean Django views guide](https://www.digitalocean.com/community/tutorials/how-to-create-views-for-django-web-development) — Handling GET/POST requests and URL mapping.
+- [GeeksforGeeks Django CRUD tutorial](https://www.geeksforgeeks.org/python/create-view-function-based-views-django/) — CRUD operations and forms in Django.
+- [StudyGyaan Django calendar app](https://studygyaan.com/django/django-calendar-app) — Inspiration for displaying routines in a calendar format.
+- Various frontend snippets (dark mode toggle, CSS styling, form design) adapted from online examples.

-## 🤖 AI Contribution
+### 🤖 AI Contribution

-This project was developed with assistance from GitHub Copilot AI assistant.
-The AI contributed to:

-### Code Development

-- **Auto Testing**: Helped structure and organize the stylesheet into logical sections
+- **Automated Testing**: AI was used to help structure and organize the test cases into logical sections.

-*All AI-generated code was reviewed, understood, and modified by the developer to ensure learning objectives were met.*
+- *All AI-generated code was reviewed, understood, and modified by the developer to ensure learning objectives were met.*

+I learned the most by **integrating, debugging, and adapting** these patterns into a working app.

 ## 🔧 Future Enhancements